ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 This tutorial may incur costs.
 Use the [Cost Estimator](/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

-- site.data.keyword.powerSysFull {{site.data.keyword.powerSysFull}}
-- site.data.keyword.powerSys_notm {{site.data.keyword.powerSys_notm}}
-- site.data.keyword.powerSysShort {{site.data.keyword.powerSysShort}}

-The [{{site.data.keyword.powerSysFull}}](/docs/power-iaas?topic=power-iaas-getting-started) can host {{site.data.keyword.powerSys_notm}} instances (.i.e virtual server instances) running a variety of different operating environments like Linux, AIX and IBM i.
-The {{site.data.keyword.cloud_notm}} also supports Virtual Private Cloud (VPC) which provides network isolation and security in the {{site.data.keyword.cloud_notm}}. {{site.data.keyword.powerSys_notm}} can connect to VPCs via a TGW and utilize the VPC network to access Virtual server instances in the VPC or networkdevices like a VPN or Virtual private endpoint gateways.
-A VPC or {{site.data.keyword.powerSys_notm}} workspace can be a building block that encapsulates a corporate division (marketing, development, accounting, ...) or a collection of microservices owned by a DevSecOps team.
-This may create the need to route traffic through centralized firewall-gateway appliances.
+The [{{site.data.keyword.powerSysFull}}](/docs/power-iaas?topic=power-iaas-getting-started) can host {{site.data.keyword.powerSys_notm}} instances.
+The {{site.data.keyword.cloud_notm}} also supports Virtual Private Cloud (VPC). {{site.data.keyword.powerSys_notm}} can connect to VPCs via a {{site.data.keyword.tg_full}} and access VPC resources.
+This tutorial will walk through an example implementation and explore the architecture depicted in this high-level view:
 {: shortdesc}

-This tutorial will walk through the implementation of a hub and spoke architecture depicted in this high-level view:

-TODO UPDATE DIAGRAM:

 ![vpc-transit-overview-power](images/transit-power/vpc-transit-overview-power.svg){: caption="Figure 1.
 Architecture diagram of the tutorial" caption-side="bottom"}
 {: style="text-align: center;"}

+1. A transit VPC and component resources is created.
+1. VPN connectivity is added between the VPC and enterprise network.
+1. A {{site.data.keyword.tg_short}} is provisioned and connected to the transit VPC.
+1. VPC virtual private endpoint gateways are used to access cloud service instances.
+1. {{site.data.keyword.powerSys_notm}} can access everything through the attached {{site.data.keyword.tg_short}}

 This tutorial is stand alone but layers on a two part tutorial on Centralize communication through a VPC Transit Hub and Spoke architecture.
-See [part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1) and [part two](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit-power).
-If you find yourself struggling through VPC concepts like network IP layout and planning in the {{site.data.keyword.cloud_notm}}, {{site.data.keyword.tg_short}}, {{site.data.keyword.BluDirectLink}} or VPC ingress routing - check out the foundation tutorials.

-Private DNS is used for name resolution of microservice identification and {{site.data.keyword.cloud_notm}} service instance identification using a virtual private endpoint gateway.

-The hub and spoke model supports a number of different scenarios:
-- The hub can be the repository for shared micro services used by spokes and enterprise.
-- The hub can be a central point of traffic between enterprise and the cloud.
-VPN or Direct link connections can terminate in the hub and be shared by the spokes.
-- The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes and enterprise

-There is a companion [GitHub repository](https://github.com/IBM-Cloud/vpc-transit){: external} that divides the connectivity into a number of incremental layers.
-In the tutorial thin layers enable the introduction of bite size challenges and solutions.

-The following will be explored:
-- {{site.data.keyword.powerSysShort}} communication with VPC instances
-- {{site.data.keyword.powerSysShort}} communication with on premises servers
-- DNS resolution.
-- {{site.data.keyword.powerSysShort}} access to VPC virtual private endpoint gateway
+Dive even deeper into VPC in the foundation tutorials: [part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1) and [part two](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit-power).

 ## Objectives
 {: #vpc-transit-power-objectives}

 * Understand the concepts behind a {{site.data.keyword.powerSys_notm}} networking.
-* Utilize the{{site.data.keyword.tg_full_notm}} for connecting {{site.data.keyword.powerSys_notm}} to VPC.
+* Utilize the {{site.data.keyword.tg_full_notm}} for connecting {{site.data.keyword.powerSys_notm}} to VPC.
-* Routing {{site.data.keyword.powerSys_notm}} traffic to on premises through a VPC site to site VPN, TGW or DL.
+* Route {{site.data.keyword.powerSys_notm}} traffic to on premises through a VPC site to site VPN, TGW or DL.
 * Connect {{site.data.keyword.powerSys_notm}} instances through virtual private endpoint gateways to services.
 * Utilize the DNS service routing and forwarding rules to build an architecturally sound name resolution system.